 EUIs used their own templates for these notifications, sometimes including additional items, such as specifically noting whether a processor was involved.
-Article 31 of the Regulation, as explained above in section 3.1, lists the mandatory items for records under the Regulation.
+Article 31 of the new Regulation, as explained above in section 5.1, lists the mandatory items for records under the new Regulation.
 Matching these Articles shows the commonalities and differences.
-As you will see, a large part of the information required for records is already available in your old Article 25 notifications.
+As you will see, a large part of the information to be included in records is already available in your Article 25 notifications.
 You can use this information as a basis for generating your records.